kjaymiller/frontmatter-check/README.md

 ### Configuration Structure

 To use Frontmatter Check, you need to pass in a configuration file.
-This is a yaml file that you can point to directly with your:
+This is a yaml file that you can point to directly with a CLI command.

-The simplest configuration checks is to create a pattern:
+The simplest configuration contains a pattern:

 ```yaml
 # .frontmatter_check.YAML